 ACH transactions tend to take two to three days, although Same Day ACH and Next Day ACH are available (if specified business-day time windows are met).
 The Automated Clearing House network handles both debit and credit ACH transactions.

-ACH fees cost between $0.20 and $1.50 per transaction depending on your location, the financial institutions used, whether you’re making international or domestic ACH payments, and other factors.
+ACH fees cost between $0.20 and $1.50 per transaction, depending on your location, the financial institutions used, whether you’re making international or domestic ACH payments, and other factors.

 How ACH Works

-2. The bank sends these details to the central clearinghouse in the ACH Network.
+A bank must act as the Originating Depository Financial Institution (ODFI) for all ACH transactions, which are their customers’ bank transfers.
+The bank sends these details to the central clearinghouse in the ACH Network.

-A bank must act as the Originating Depository Financial Institution (ODFI) for all ACH transactions, which are bank transfers.
-The responsibility for verifying the reality of the bank account and the presence of sufficient funds to fulfill the transfer falls to the individual or company transferring the funds.
+The responsibility for verifying the existence of the bank account and the availability of sufficient funds to complete the transfer lies with the individual or company transferring the funds.

 Card Rails: Visa and Mastercard